-In 1960, the original hospital was constructed to serve the community.
-The facility now serves as the academic teaching facility at the Robert C. Byrd Health Sciences Center at West Virginia University.
-Construction of the 500,000 square-foot, Ruby Memorial Hospital began in 1988.
-The facility served as a center for West Virginia University School of Medicine’s clinical education and research.
-In April of 2009, a major renovation with a multi-million dollar expansion was completed to provide approximately 87,000 square feet of patient care services and research for the community.
+The original hospital was constructed in 1960.
+The facility now serves as the academic building for the Robert C. Byrd Health Sciences Center at West Virginia University.
+Construction of the 500,000 square-foot Ruby Memorial Hospital began in 1988, which served as a center for West Virginia University School of Medicine’s clinical education and research.
+In April of 2009, a major renovation with a multi-million dollar expansion was completed to provide approximately 87,000 square feet of patient care services and research.

 Author: Linda Molinari